Toggle menu

 All planning applications are governed by legislation and are managed by a series of regulations and procedures.
 As part of the planning process, the planning service receives a range of documents from applicants or agents such as drawings and from contributors offering their views on applications.

-These contributions or representations can be from a number of sources including statutory bodies and non-statutory bodies that we have consulted, from neighbours or from members of the public.
+These contributions or representations can be from a number of sources including statutory bodies and non-statutory bodies that we have consulted.
+Or from neighbours or from members of the public.

 An important part of the FOIA is the Environmental Information Regulations (EIR).
-These regulations are aimed at ensuring that decisions about the environment are made fairly and publicly, with information about these decisions freely available.
-The Information Commissioners Office (ICO) define 'environment' in very broad terms, which means that generally information relating to planning applications is governed by them.
-This covers applications for larger residential developments or a household extension and everything in between.
+These regulations aim to ensure decisions about the environment are fairly and publicly made and these decisions are free to see.
+The Information Commissioners Office (ICO) define 'environment' in very broad terms.
+Generally information relating to planning applications is governed by them.
+This covers applications for larger residential developments, household extension and everything in between.